jhu-bids/TermHub/docs/graph.md

      - maximum depth, maximum nodes, ...
 1. Transform codeset_ids to concept_ids...
 2. Find all roots of subgraph (...)

+#### Requirement 1.a.
+ideas:
+   - Find path between each node and all the nodes in other components -- will probably be too slow
+   - If node has descendants=True, don't nee

 ### Edge cases
 The code for filling in gaps in concept subgraphs and displaying them as trees has never worked quite right -- though it usually is or seems right enough for people not to notice.
 But there have been a wide variety of edge cases like
 - The gaps aren't filled in correctly